 Do you enjoy Art and working with your hands?
 Students will discover the connections between Sculpture and other art disciplines as they relate specifically to three-dimensional art.
-Students will gain knowledge in additive, subtractive, and assemblage techniques as sources of construction.
-Students may have the opportunity to explore a range of 3D materials such as wire, plaster, papier machè, 3D printing and found objects.
+Students will gain knowledge in construction and assemblage techniques.
+Students may have the opportunity to explore a range of materials such as wire, plaster, papier machè and found objects.
 The course will also teach students to make connections between art history, culture and self (personal learning).
 Students will learn how to react, respond and reflect upon their own works and others through class discussions and written evaluations.